Unlocking Zero-Shot Geospatial Reasoning via Indirect Rewards: Geo-R1 Stage 1: Geospatial Thinking Scaffolding with SFT

 \subsection{Geospatial CoT Data Engine}

 \textbf{CoT Synthesis.} We collect images with from cross-view geospatial dataset, CV-Cities~\citep{huangCVCities2024}, which contains 223,736 panorama-satellite image pairs with geolocation data.
 The samples span 16 cities across 13 countries and cover four major daily scenes (city, natural, water, occlusion).

-As shown in Fig.\ref{fig:cot_syn}, we prompt OpenAI-o3\footnote{\url{https://openai.com/index/introducing-o3-and-o4-mini/}} to produce city labels and latitude/longitude for panorama - satellite image pairs, explicitly instructing cross-view analysis following our thinking paradigms: identify salient visual cues across perspectives, perform multi-view feature matching, and integrate pertinent geospatial knowledge.
+As shown in Fig.\ref{fig:cot_syn}, we prompt OpenAI-o3\footnote{https://openai.com/index/introducing-o3-and-o4-mini/} to produce city labels and latitude/longitude for panorama - satellite image pairs, explicitly instructing cross-view analysis following our thinking paradigms: identify salient visual cues across perspectives, perform multi-view feature matching, and integrate pertinent geospatial knowledge.
 We collect the intermediate reasoning trajectories to form a corpus of 12{,}646 samples (around 43.6 MB of text).
 To reduce overfitting during SFT, we set to medium reasoning strengths to generate moderately detailed intermediate CoTs.

 \textbf{Fact-Check Engine.} We implement the fact-check engine to serve as an automatic verifier that grounds the model’s reasoning and final answers against concrete geospatial metadata.
 It reduces hallucinations, enforces adherence to real-world constraints, and ensures that the reasoning process remains anchored to verifiable spatial facts.
-The fact-check engine works through inference-based self-refinement~\citep{madaan2023self,liu2024large}: after o3 generates an initial reasoning trajectory and tentative answer, the engine cross-validates key outputs, (e.g. predicted city, latitude, and longitude) against curated factual references.
+The fact-check engine works through inference-based self-refinement~\citep{madaan2023self,liu2024large}: after o3 generates an reasoning trajectory and tentative answer, the engine cross-validates key outputs, (e.g. predicted city, latitude, and longitude) against curated factual references.
 If inconsistencies are detected (e.g., mismatched coordinates or unsupported city claims), the system prompts in a new conversation with both CoTs and GTs to refine the reasoning trace to be factually coherent and geographically consistent.